expo/fyi/android-r.md

 To make the migration as easy as possible, we introduced two new functions into the media library:

-- `checkIfAlbumShouldBeMigratedAsync` which checks if the album should be migrated.
+- `albumNeedsMigrationAsync` which checks if the album should be migrated.
 In other words, it will check that new media can be added to the library — if not, then the album needs to be migrated.
 - `migrateAlbumIfNeededAsync` which tries to migrate your album automatically to the new directory.

 Unfortunately, it not always possible to migrate automatically.
 For example, if the album contains incompatible file types, the migration method will be rejected, because the media library couldn't figure out where files should be saved.
 This can happen if you stored mixed file types like music and photos in the same album.